twilio/twilio-python/docs/usage/phone-numbers.rst

 - :data:`region`: When searching the US, show numbers in this state
 - :data:`postal_code`: Only show numbers in this area code
 - :data:`rate_center`: US only.
-- :data:`near_lat_long`: Find close numbers within Distance miles.
+- :data:`near_lat_long`: Find numbers near this latitude and longitude.
 - :data:`distance`: Search radius for a Near- query in miles.

 The `AvailablePhoneNumbers REST Resource
 <http://www.twilio.com/docs/api/rest/available-phone-numbers>`_ documentation
-also documents the various search options.
+has more information on the various search options.

 Buying a Number
 ---------------